 Water sports are a huge attraction.
 You can go para sailing for around $25, wake boarding for $15, windsurfing for $10, kite surfing for $45, or take a ride on a jet ski for $12.
 Dolphin spotting trips are on offer for around $8 per person, and island trips for $35.
 However, many people are simply content lazing on the sun lounges in front of the beach shacks all day and feasting on a steady supply of food, beer, and cocktails.
 Mackie's Saturday Night Bazaar is located by the river in Baga.
 The Wednesday flea market at Anjuna Beach and Saturday night market at Arpora are both close by as well, and will satisfy even the best shopaholics.

 The Ronil Beach Resort has double rooms for $85 per night and is centrally located, five minutes walk from the beach.
-The Colonia Santa Maria is a bit more upmarket and has cottages leading to the beach for $100.
-Baga also has some great boutique hotels.
-The best are Casa Baga, located right near the heart of the action, and Baia Do Sol, with its wonderful location on the river front.
-Rates start from $130 and $45 per night for a double respectively.
-A very popular budget choice is the relaxed Alidia Beach Cottages (email:firstname.lastname@example.org), which fronts onto the beach.
-Expect to pay around $20 onwards for a room.
+Colonia Santa Maria is a bit more upmarket and has cottages leading to the beach for $150.
+The new and popular 16 Degrees North is a boutique hotel by the river with rooms prices around $140.
+Baia Do Sol is another similarly priced boutique hotel with a wonderful location on the river front.

 Baga is well known for its nightlife, most of which can be found in and around Tito's Lane -- home to the infamous Club Tito and Cafe Mambo.
 Both hold regular events with interstate DJs.
-The lavish and classy open air Loungefly bar also features top DJs and will leave a memorable impression.
+Many people don't think Tito's is worth the money though, despite the hype (expect to pay 2,000 rupees for single guys, and 1,500 rupees for a couple).
 Head to hip Cocktails and Dreams to try an astonishing variety of cocktails and shooters, and be dazzled by barmen with impressive flame juggling skills.
 Guys will love the Sports Cafe.
 For those who prefer live music, Cavala caters to an older crowd and has Rock n Roll every Saturday night.

 Fiesta (opposite Club Titos) will take your breath away with its magical setting and scrumptious food.
 Britto's, a beach shack specializing in seafood, is a popular tourist place that serves delicious Goan cuisine which isn't too spicy for the western palate.
 Find it at the far northern end of the beach.
 You can dine on a table right on the beach.
 The Lila Cafe, with its offerings of freshly baked bread on the river bank, is recommended for breakfast and lunch.
 The spectacular garden setting of East Meets West is perfect for romantic night time dining, and there's live music nightly too.